J0-TA/1st-Goal/README.md

 Videogame designed in Canvas & JS Vanilla.
 Sounds applied with Howler.js library.

 The videogame consist in a Football play.
-You just have to score a Touchdown agains all the rival defense (4 defensive lines,linebackers & 4 defensive backs).
+You just have to score a Touchdown agains all the rival defense (4 defensive lines, linebackers & 4 defensive backs).

 When any rival player hits you, you're stamina will decrease, but don't worry, you can gain a little catching powerUps!!.